B1Fr0st/authit/DESIGN_DOC.md

 /api/v1
-    /public - all functions that should be called without any authorization
--       GET      /auth - authorize a license + hwid for a given product
--       GET      /product - gets the time remaining & product status for a given product in a license
--       GET      /health - heartbeat
+    /public - all functions that should be called without any authorization -[FIN]       GET      /auth - authorize a license + hwid for a given product -[FIN]       GET      /product - gets the time remaining & product status for a given product in a license -[FIN]       GET      /health - heartbeat
     /private - all functions that REQUIRE authorization
 -   # note - authorization should be performed using the Authorization: header in https requests /license - all license methods
--           POST     /generator - generate a new license key with the specified product(s) & time
--           PUT      /add-product - add product(s)to the specified license
--           PUT      /delete-product - remove product(s) from the specified license
--           POST     /ban - ban the specified license, but NOT their HWID
--           POST     /unban - unban the specified license, but NOT their hwid
--           DELETE   /delete - delete specified license
+-[FIN]           POST     /generator - generate a new license key with the specified product(s) & time -[WIP]           PUT      /add-product - add product(s)to the specified license -[WIP]           PUT      /delete-product - remove product(s) from the specified license -[WIP]           POST     /ban - ban the specified license, but NOT their HWID -[WIP]           POST     /unban - unban the specified license, but NOT their hwid -[WIP]           DELETE   /delete - delete specified license -[WIP]           PUT      /reset-hwid - reset the HWID associated with the given license
--           PUT      /reset-hwid - reset the HWID associated with the given license /hwid - all HWID methods
+        /hwid - all HWID methods
--           POST     /ban - ban a hwid across ALL licenses
+-[WIP]           POST     /ban - ban a hwid across ALL licenses -[WIP]           POST     /unban - unban a hwid across ALL licenses
--           POST     /unban - unban a hwid across ALL licenses /product - all product methods
+        /product - all product methods
--           PUT      /freeze - freezes a given product
+-[WIP]           PUT      /freeze - freezes a given product -[WIP]           PUT      /unfreeze - unfreezes a given product
--           PUT      /unfreeze - unfreezes a given product /data - all monitoring/data endpoints
+        /data - all monitoring/data endpoints
--           GET      /licenses - returns all licenses and their sessions
--           GET      /products - returns all current products in the system
--           GET      /logins - returns all authorization attempts
--           GET      /logs - returns the current logs
+-[FIN]           GET      /licenses - returns all licenses and their sessions -[FIN]           GET      /products - returns all current products in the system -[FIN]           GET      /logins - returns all authorization attempts -[FIN]           GET      /logs - returns the current logs

 # type definitions